 One thing to note about this bus from Busan to Sokcho is that there wasn’t a bathroom on the bus.
 I found this surprising given the length of the journey and lack of stops along the way, not to mention the demographics of the passengers.
 I can only assume that the older people either knew not to drink anything or were all wearing diapers since nobody seemed to mind that we didn’t make our first stop until about 2.5 hours into our journey.

 When we finally stopped, I didn’t need the restroom or any food.
 I had brought some pastries from Paris Baguette with me.
 I did get out to walk around for a bit, staying close to the bus since I didn’t know how long the stop was for and didn’t want to get left behind.
 It turned out that we stopped for a little over 20 minutes.

 We then had another long stint on the road, this time about two hours or so.
-The 10 minute stop was in Gangneung, which is not far from Pyeongchang, host of the 2018 Winter Olympics.
-While Gangneung is on the coast, you can see the beginnings of the mountains that will host the games.
+The 10-minute stop was in Gangneung, which is not far from Pyeongchang, the host of the 2018 Winter Olympics.
+While Gangneung is on the coast, you can see the beginnings of the mountains that hosted the games.
 The skies were getting more and more cloudy as we went further north.

 One other thing I noticed was that as we headed north, there were more and more military vehicles along the road.
 This makes sense, of course, since you’re closer to North Korea.
 There were also a few guys in military uniforms on the bus.

 Passing through Yangyank, I could finally see the mountains of Seoraksan National Park, where I would be staying for the next three nights.